membrane-io/docs/src/content/docs/features/state.md

 }
 ```

 Note that the entire JS heap is persistent, not just `state`.
-So technically, you could use module-level variables to store
-state.
-However, since each update (i.e. code change) creates a new ES Module, prior module-level variables are not accessible from newer modules, hence the need
+Since each deploy (i.e. code change) creates a new ES Module, this object serves as a convenient way to pass data from one version to the next.
-for a `state` object shared across all versions of the program's code.

 In most cases Membrane will generate typing information for `state` based on usage.
 For example, from the code above, we will automatically infer the type of `state` to be: